 A damaged or worn out wire in the electrical service panel can also cause potential damage to the equipment.
 Before you start the electrical check, make sure the power has been turned off.
 It is advisable that you get the electrical service panel inspection done by a professional HVAC contractor.
 A skilled technician will perform the task using protective equipment.
 The technician will give the electrical service disconnect a good, thorough check and find out if all the connections are in good shape or need repair.
 Likewise, the technician will inspect every crucial component of the electrical service panel including the fuse and breakers, and repair the faults before it takes a toll on your HVAC system and other equipment.

 To ensure proper ventilation, you should check if the outside air filters are doing their job effectively.
-If the air filters have accumulated dirt, clean them to improve ventilation and have the HVAC system working efficiently.
+If the air filters have accumulated dirt, clean them to improve ventilation, and have the HVAC system working efficiently.
 Unclean air filters strain the HVAC system to work harder to eliminate the heat.
 This doesn’t only increase your energy bills but also paves the path to an untimely failure of the system.
-By cleaning the air filters, you can enhance ventilation, maintain the efficiency of the HVAC system and avoid health risks to your employees and customers.
+By cleaning the air filters, you can enhance ventilation, maintain the efficiency of the HVAC system, and avoid health risks to your employees and customers.

-Many of modern-day HVAC systems also feature an economizer section, which is there to benefit from free cooling.
+Many modern-day HVAC systems also feature an economizer section, which is there to benefit from free cooling.
 Depending on the outside weather, the economizer can bring down mechanical cooling to a significant percentage.
 If you want to reduce the strain on the system and use the cool weather outside to help with cooling inside the restaurant kitchen, you should make sure that each component of the economizer section is well-lubricated and working properly.
 By taking good care of the economizer, you can cut down your energy costs.

 Keeping the HVAC system well-maintained is crucial to the success of your restaurant business.
 If you plan to not let minor issues turn into major problems, you should have the system inspected on a timely basis.
 Seek the services of an experienced HVAC system contractor for a regular inspection.
-This is a highly recommended step that you can take to avoid expensive repairs, reduce energy costs and create a comfortable atmosphere for your employees and customers.
+This is a highly recommended step that you can take to avoid expensive repairs, reduce energy costs, and create a comfortable atmosphere for your employees and customers.

-Restaurant HVAC: Repair vs Replacement
+Restaurant Kitchen HVAC System: Repair vs Replacement

 An HVAC system that doesn’t function properly needs an inspection without any delay.
 While you can have an HVAC contractor fix the issues at hand, it’s important to know whether you actually need a repair or a replacement.
-Just getting a repair whereas what you actually need is a new HVAC system can lead to more problems in future and increase your energy bills as well.
+Just getting a repair whereas what you actually need is a new HVAC system can lead to more problems in the future and increase your energy bills as well.

 Here’s what you need to know to make a well-informed decision:

 If you face heating and cooling problems with your HVAC system on a frequent basis, it is because the furnace and the air conditioner are too old.
-If they are 10-15 years old or more, it’s better to go for a new HVAC system than getting it repaired for quick fixes.
+If they are 10-15 years old or more, it’s better to go for a new HVAC system than to get it repaired for quick fixes.